You never know where you’ll be when disaster strikes, so having a knife you can carry in your pocket at all times is a good investment.

 Assisted opening knives are versatile and are designed for one-handed opening.

-If you don’t have your survival gear to hand when disaster strikes, your pocket knife may be all you have.
+If you don’t have your survival gear when disaster strikes, your pocket knife may be all you have.

 Let’s get stuck into our top recommendations for the best assisted opening knives.

-The opening systems (flipper and thumb stud) can be operated using either hand and the pocket clip can be fitted four different ways to allow for tip-up or tip-down carry in either pocket.
+The opening systems (flipper and thumb stud) can be operated using either hand, and the pocket clip can be fitted in four different ways to allow for tip-up or tip-down carry in either pocket.

 Compared to the other models on our list, it’s a large, chunky knife – it feels solid in your hand but heavy in your pocket.